Read this biography on your mobile device

 October 2011 Scott finished filming "Home Run", directed by David Boyd (Friday Night Lights, Get Low, The Walking Dead).
 In "Home Run" he plays the male lead Cory Brand, a pro baseball player with an alcohol problem who's forced to return to his hometown to face the pain he tried to ignore, the girl he wanted to forget, and the son he never knew.
 "Home Run" ran for weeks in US theaters nationwide after its release on April 19th, 2013.

 March 2012, Scott Elrod played the role of "Brett Turner" in an episode of the successful CBS series "NCIS: Los Angeles".
 The episode "Neighborhood Watch" premiered May 8th 2012 in the US.

-Scott Elrod will make his on-screen debut on the October 1st, 2014 episode of the ''Young & The Restless", which is the longest running daytime soap opera in the US.
+Scott Elrod made his on-screen debut on the October 1st, 2014 episode of the ''Young & The Restless", which is the longest running daytime soap opera in the US.
 It centres on the saga between two wealthy families - the Newmans and the Abbotts - in the cosmetics industry.
-Scott takes on the role of Joe Clark, the ex-husband of Avery Bailey Clark (Jessica Collins).
+Scott takes on the role of Joe Clark, the ex-husband of Avery Bailey Clark (played by Jessica Collins).